MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/app-icons-and-logos.md

 ---
-Description: How to create app icons/logos that represent your app in the Start menu, app tiles, the taskbar, the Microsoft Store, and more.
+description: How to create app icons/logos that represent your app in the Start menu, app tiles, the taskbar, the Microsoft Store, and more.
 title: App icons and logos
 template: detail.hbs
 ms.date: 09/24/2020